YomnaEskander/Emotion-Classification/README.md

 # Emotion-Classification
-Using NLTK, NumPy, pandas and matplotlib, this project is developed to classify emotions and the sentiment behind any given text.
+Using NLTK, SKlearn, NumPy, pandas and matplotlib, this project is developed to classify emotions and the sentiment behind any given text.